Arthur Farquhar (Royal Navy officer, born 1772)

-Sir Arthur Farquhar KCH, CB, RSO (1772 – 2 October 1843) was an officer of the British Royal Navy.
+Sir Arthur Farquhar, KCH, CB (1772 – 2 October 1843) was an officer of the British Royal Navy.
 He served during the French Revolutionary and Napoleonic Wars.

 History

 Farquhar was second youngest son of Robert Farquhar of Newhall near Aberdeen.
 His younger brother William was a founder of modern Singapore.
 He entered the navy in 1787 on board HMS Lowestoffe, and, after serving in several other ships, mostly on the home station, and having passed his examination, entered on board an East India Company's ship.
 He had scarcely, however, arrived in India when news of the outbreak of the French Revolutionary Wars led him to enter on board the sloop HMS Hobart, whence he was removed to the flagship, and in April 1798 was promoted to be lieutenant.
 On his return to England as first lieutenant of HMS Heroine, he was employed in various ships on the home, Mediterranean, Baltic, and North Sea stations, until promoted to be commander on 29 April 1802.